Tommy Robinson: English Defence League

-Later activities
+Activities since 2014

 Robinson spoke at the Oxford Union on 26 November 2014.
 Unite Against Fascism (UAF) protested against his appearance, criticising the Union for allowing him the platform when, according to UAF, he had not renounced the views of the EDL.
 Robinson told the audience he was not allowed to talk about certain issues because he was out on prison licence.
 He said, "I regain my freedom of speech on the 22 July 2015."
-He criticised "politicians, the media and police for failing to tackle certain criminal activities because of the fear of being labelled Islamophobic."
-He said that Woodhill prison had become "an ISIS training camp", and that radicals were "running the wings".
+He criticised "politicians, the media, and police for failing to tackle certain criminal activities because of the fear of being labelled Islamophobic."
+He said that HM Prison Woodhill had become "an ISIS training camp", and that radicals were "running the wings".

-After release from licence at the end of his sentence, Robinson returned to anti-Islam demonstrations with Pegida UK, a British offshoot of Pegida, a German anti-immigration organisation founded in Dresden amid the European migrant crisis.
+After release from licence at the end of his sentence, Robinson returned to anti-Islam demonstrations with Pegida UK, a British offshoot of Pegida, a German anti-immigration organisation founded in Dresden amidst the 2015 European migrant crisis.
 Addressing a Pegida anti-Islam rally in October 2015, Robinson spoke out against what he perceived to be the threat of Islamist terrorists posing as refugees.
 He announced the creation of a "British chapter" of Pegida in December 2015.
-He said that alcohol and fighting would not be permitted because "It's too serious now for that stuff", and told The Daily Telegraph that a mass demonstration would take place across Europe on 6 February 2016.
-On 14 February 2016, Robinson was attacked and treated at a hospital after leaving a nightclub in Essex.

-Robinson wrote an autobiography, Enemy of the State, which was self-published in 2015.
+He said that alcohol and fighting would not be permitted because "it's too serious now for that stuff", and told The Daily Telegraph that a mass demonstration would take place across Europe on 6 February 2016.
+On 14 February 2016 Robinson was attacked and treated at a hospital after leaving a nightclub in Essex.
+Robinson wrote an autobiography, Enemy of the State, which he self-published in 2015.

 Robinson travelled to watch UEFA Euro 2016 in France and demonstrated with a T-shirt and English flag ridiculing the Islamic State of Iraq and the Levant (ISIL).
 Bedfordshire Police imposed a football banning order on him on his return; his solicitor Alison Gurden accused the police of equating the proscribed terrorist group with all Muslims in their action.
 In September, a judge at Luton Magistrates' Court dismissed the case, calling the prosecution's evidence "vague" and "cagey".

-On 27 August 2016, 18 Luton Town football supporters, including Robinson and his family, were ejected by police from a Cambridge pub on the day of the Cambridge United versus Luton football match.
+On 27 August 2016, 18 Luton Town football supporters, including Robinson and his family, were ejected by police from a pub in Cambridge on the day of the Cambridge United versus Luton football match.
 Robinson claimed he had been victimised, and complaints were submitted to Cambridge Police.
-In March 2019, at Peterborough County Court, Robinson accused Cambridgeshire Constabulary of harassment, direct discrimination, humiliation, stress, anxiety, and breach of human rights namely, the right to family life, right to freedom of conscience or religion and freedom of expression.
-The claims related to police behaviour around Robinson's possibly being issued a section 35 dispersal order at the pub after the match in 2016.
+In March 2019, at Peterborough County Court, Robinson accused Cambridgeshire Constabulary of harassment, direct discrimination, humiliation, causing him stress and anxiety and breaching his human rights, namely the right to family life, right to freedom of conscience or religion, and freedom of expression.
+The claims related to police behaviour around Robinson possibly being issued a section 35 dispersal order at the pub after the match in 2016.
 The court rejected Robinson's claims and ordered him to pay £20,000 towards costs.
 Robinson said he would appeal against the ruling.